LifestreamX/name-username-app/README.md

 ## About The App

-[name and username] is a mobile responsive app that allows you enter a name and a username and add it to the list. the user can also update the username and delete the username.
+[name and username] is a mobile responsive app that allows you enter a name and a username and add it to the list. the user can also update the username and delete the username with dark mode toggle.

 ![](screenshots/screenshot1.png)
 ![](screenshots/screenshot2.png)